 - The natural virtue of perseverance makes us constant, reliable, and steadfast, and it cures us of fickleness.
 The widow’s goal was a just ruling; the obstacle was the unjust judge; perseverance in asking was her means of overcoming that obstacle and achieving her just ruling.

 - Supernatural perseverance in the Faith is our life-long struggle to hold on to and advance in the transformation God wants us to undergo, made possible by the grace he gives us.
 According to St. Paul, our goal is to be prepared for our meeting with Christ our King.
 The obstacle is the difficulty of remaining faithful.
 The means is keeping doing the right thing whether the way is easy or hard.

 - Final Perseverance is the grace from God, and our effort in response, to remain faithful to God until death, despite the suffering which may afflict us.
 We should pray for Final Preseverance and never presume that we will be okay no matter what we do.

 Practical Application: Living perseverance

-- To live the natural virtue of perseverance, identify a good goal, the obstacles that stand between you and the achievement of that goal, ways to get over, around, under, or through those obstacles, and then go about applying these ways over time until the goal is reached.
+- To live the natural virtue of perseverance, identify (1) a good goal, (2) the obstacles that stand between you and the achievement of that goal, and (3) ways to get over, around, under, or through those obstacles, and then (4) go about applying these ways over time until the goal is reached.